 Scott L. Friedman, MDDean for Therapeutic Discovery, Icahn School of Medicine at Mount Sinai Chief of the Division of Liver Diseases, Icahn School of Medicine at Mount Sinai

-Scott L. Friedman, MD, is founding Dean for Therapeutic Discovery and Chief of the Division of Liver Diseases at Icahn School of Medicine at Mount Sinai.
+Scott L. Friedman, MD, is founding Dean for Therapeutic Discovery and Chief of the Division of Liver Diseases at the Icahn School of Medicine at Mount Sinai.
 He performed pioneering research that isolated and characterized the hepatic stellate cell, the key cell type responsible for scar production in liver.
 This achievement spawned an entire field that is now realizing its translational and therapeutic potential, with new anti-fibrotic therapies for liver disease reaching clinical trials.
-In this capacity, Dr. Friedman interacts widely with the Biotech and Pharmaceutical industries in drug discovery and development, and clinical trial design.
-Dr. Friedman's work has been continuously funded by the National Institutes of Health since 1985; he has held many national leadership positions including President of the American Association for the Study of Liver Diseases, Senior Fulbright Fellow at the Weizmann Institute of Science, and Senior Advisory Council for the National Institute of Alcohol Abuse and Alcoholism.
+In this capacity Dr. Friedman interacts widely with the Biotech and Pharmaceutical industries in drug discovery and development, and clinical trial design.
+Dr. Friedman's scientific work has been continuously funded by the National Institutes of Health since 1985; he has held many national leadership positions including President of the American Association for the Study of Liver Diseases, Senior Fulbright Fellow at the Weizmann Institute of Science, and Senior Advisory Council for the National Institute of Alcohol Abuse and Alcoholism.

 An expert in health policy and clinical evaluative research, Annetine Gelijns' cutting-edge research has provided critical insight into the forces that drive the rate and direction of technological change in medicine that promises to improve patient outcomes and reduce health care costs.

-As Chair of the Department of Health Evidence and Policy and Co-Director of the International Center for Health Outcomes and Innovation Research (InCHOIR) at Mount Sinai, Dr. Gelijns' research focuses on surgical and device-based trials; comparative effectiveness research; and the factors shaping the development and diffusion of medical technology, and their policy implications.
+As Chair of the Department of Population Health Science and Policy and Co-Director of the International Center for Health Outcomes and Innovation Research (InCHOIR) at Mount Sinai, Dr. Gelijns' research focuses on surgical and device-based trials; comparative effectiveness research; and the factors shaping the development and diffusion of medical technology, and their policy implications.
 She has written extensively about the uncertainty involved in medical research, the roles of the public and private sectors in technological change, and the dynamics of medical innovation.
 Her more recent work has focused on the design, execution and policy implications of clinical trials of novel surgical procedures, biologicals and devices.
 She directed the data coordinating center (DCC) for several NIH- and industry-supported trials as well as the DCC for the NIH- and CIHR-funded Cardiothoracic Surgical Trials Network.

 Dr. Gelijns served as a consultant to various national and international organizations, including the WHO, the OECD, Paris, France, the National Academy of Engineering and the Institute of Medicine, and she was a member of the board of the International Society on Technology Assessment in Health Care.
 She has also authored or co-authored more than 130 peer-reviewed articles, books, book chapters, editorials and reviews.